House panel seeks storm documents from Texas grid operator

 The subcommittee requested documents from ERCOT by March 17 related to its preparedness for extreme weather events; decisions on where and when to implement rolling blackouts; and the disruption of electricity supply in the mid-February storm.

+A spokeswoman for ERCOT said officials received the letter and will respond to the subcommittee.

 Texas Gov. Greg Abbott, a Republican, has blamed the power failures on ERCOT.
 But a three-member utility commission appointed by Abbott has oversight authority over the grid operator.
-The utility’s commission chair resigned last week, and at least six ERCOT board members have also resigned in the wake of the power failure, one of the largest in U.S. history.
+The utility commission’s chair resigned last week, and at least six ERCOT board members have also resigned in the wake of the power failure, one of the largest in U.S. history.

 ERCOT officials have said the entire grid — which is uniquely isolated from the rest of the U.S. — was on the brink of collapse in the early hours of Feb.
 15 as power plants froze in the cold and record demand for electricity to heat homes overwhelmed the system.